f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

    indicate success, only that the command is running.

 #.
 To check for success we have to check the status of the Sync Group
-   named “device\_trust\_group”.
-To do this click the “Step 5: Check Sync Group Status” item in the collection.
+   named "device\_trust\_group".
+To do this click the "Step 5: Check Sync Group Status" item in the collection.
 This request will GET the sync status for all sync groups on the system

 #.
 Click the ‘Send’ button and examine the response.
 The status should